briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 ### 335.072   Driving under financial responsibility law suspension or cancellation; driving under a nonpayment of judgment suspension

-1. _(a)_ No person, whose driver’s or commercial driver’s license or temporary instruction permit or nonresident’s operating privilege has been suspended or canceled pursuant to Ohio R.C.
+1. _(a)_ No person, whose driver's or commercial driver's license or temporary instruction permit or nonresident's operating privilege has been suspended or canceled pursuant to Ohio R.C.
 Chapter 4509, shall operate any motor vehicle within this Municipality, or knowingly permit any motor vehicle owned by the person to be operated by another person in the Municipality, during the period